cavo789/blog/blog/2024/02/09/vscode-devcontainer/index.md

 In this article we'll learn how to configure Visual Studio Code to comes with preinstalled extensions and configured for your targeting version of PHP (would be 8.2 but you can change this very easily).

 :::important The technique we'll use is called devcontainer.
-**A devcontainer is a preconfigured, isolated development environment running in a Docker container, offering consistent tools and settings accross different machines.**
+**A devcontainer is a pre-configured, isolated development environment running in a Docker container, offering consistent tools and settings across different machines.**
 :::

 ## 2. Install first the ms-azuretools.vscode-docker VSCode extension